Technical Insights

 What is UV printing?

-UV Print is a new type of printing method.
-Unlike screen printing, UV print can print full color.
-Whether it is photos, Pantone colors, trademarks, partial white ink, or spot varnish.
-It can print graphics directly from the computer onto acrylic, metal, and other materials.
-Therefore, there is no need for time or cost for making screens.
-UV printing is not just fast, but also diversifiable and can produce in small quantities.
-Siam P&W Technic focuses on printing quality, color accuracy, and material adhesion to give our customers good quality.
+UV Print is a digital printing method that uses ultraviolet light to instantly cure ink on the surface of materials.
+Unlike screen printing, UV print can print full color—whether it's photos, Pantone colors, logos, partial white ink, or spot varnish.
+It can print graphics directly from the computer onto acrylic, metal, glass, and many other rigid materials.
+Since there's no need for making screens or plates, UV printing saves both time and cost while enabling small-batch production with fast turnaround.

 Digital printing is the most widely used printing method today.
 It can print directly from digital graphics.
 In contrast, the traditional printing method needs to make printing plates before printing, and the ink takes a long time to dry, so the lead time is longer.
 The printing plate requires one color per plate, and the colors are toned manually.
 Therefore, the colors are more likely to be misaligned.
 It is more suitable for mass printing on paper due to the complicated process.
 Also, the printing plate needs to be washed after printing, and the ink often causes environmental pollution.